kejunxia/AndroidMvc/library/poke/README.md

     public static void main(String[] args) {
         Factory factory = new Factory();

-        //Create an instance of SimpleGraph and make sure it's singleton for the entire app.
+        //Create an instance of MvcGraph and make sure it's singleton for the entire app.
-        //Best place to instantiate is at the app's entry point SimpleGraph graph = new SimpleGraph();
+        //Best place to instantiate is at the app's entry point MvcGraph graph = new MvcGraph();

         //Inject dependencies into factory from graph.
 Graph will find RobotImpl as the implementation of Robot based on the naming convention mentioned above
         //Note we are using the custom annotation @MyInject here graph.inject(factory, MyInject.class);

         //Now factory has its robot instance injected and ready to use factory.getRobot().work();  // Print "Assemble a car." in console